HackWriter/EWA-sql/Fun with SQL.md

 We'll use the College Scorecard table, *scorecard*.

-For most of our queries, we'll be working off this basic syntax:
+Our queries will build off this basic syntax:

 SELECT column1, column2, etc.
 FROM table